TOBAR NA GAEDHILGE 1.13

 Screenshot of concordance view

-Screenshot of sentence view
+Screenshot of multilingual sentence view

 To explain what is meant by "correction": this is limited to obvious errors.
 An isolated spelling variant which is at odds with consistent usage in the rest of the same book may also be corrected; but beyond this, we make no attempt at normalization of forms which are not clearly in error.
 Corrections to Gaelic text may also include restoring the wording of the manuscript where known.
 And correction of a text in a language other than Gaelic may be used to bring that text closer to the edition used by the Gaelic translater.
 None of these correction processes can be guaranteed to have been applied exhaustively.
 The corrections are applied to the indexes; and to the displayed sentences under the Lom option.
 The uncorrected book text will always be displayed under the Foillsighthe option.